 To have productive meetings, you need to have engaged participants.
 You won’t achieve this when you have people who don’t even want to be in your meeting.
 To combat this, you can offer optional attendance to your meeting.
 But what if no one shows up, you might ask?

 A ground-rule you can enforce with your team for this setup is you should have all functional groups represented by at least one member.
 This way, your discussions are balanced and has a complete perspective of all functions in the team.
-You can create a weekly calendar where your backlog grooming schedules are plotted and let your members sign up.
+You can create a weekly calendar where your backlog refining schedules are plotted and let your members sign up.
 I recommend you indicate what stories you’ll be discussing for each session so your team members can decide whether they want to attend or not.

 Tip #3: Keep Your Meetings Short

 No one wants to be stuck at a long meeting.
-While there’s no rule as to how long backlog grooming sessions should take, the ideal meeting duration is between 45 minutes to an hour.
+While there’s no rule as to how long backlog refinement sessions should take, the ideal meeting duration is between 45 minutes to an hour.
 Others would keep their sessions even shorter, say 25 to 30 minutes each, but would increase the frequency to 3 to 4 times a week.

 Tip #4: Refine Just-in-Time